A global Summit dedicated to regenerating cities, from the neighborhood up

 Sustainable Revitalization without Gentrification in Metro DC

 The communities East of the Anacostia River are in the center of the next substantial transformation in DC.
-Significant ethnic and economic shifts are taking place as a result of major revitalization planning projects in the Metro DC area.
-This session will use case studies on current gentrification projects, such as the controversial, 15 year, $400 million transformation of the Barry Farm neighborhood, which is presently almost entirely occupied by public housing projects.
-The plan calls for the African American neighborhood of public housing to be redeveloped from single-use, low-income community to a mixed-use, mixed-income neighborhood designed to complement its historic setting and close access to the Metro Station.
+Significant demographic shifts are taking place as a result of major revitalization planning projects in the Metro DC area.
+This session will use case studies on current projects, including the redevelopment of the 34-acre Barry Farm neighborhood, which is presently almost entirely occupied by public housing.
+The plan calls for the primarily African American neighborhood to be redeveloped from single-use, low-income community to a mixed-use, mixed-income neighborhood designed to complement its historic setting and close access to the Metro Station.
 This session will review planning strategies that can revitalize communities without gentrification and encourage cooperation and collaboration among developers, planners and community members.

 The Devil’s in the Details: The Business and Social Consequences of Entity Choice